Open Source Day

-Open Source Day (OSD) is an all-day-hack-a-thon at vGHC in which participants of all levels contribute and learn about Open Source while working on projects designed to solve real world problems.
+Open Source Day (OSD) is an all-day hackathon(including workshops), in which participants of all skill levels learn about Open Source while contributing to projects designed to solve real world problems.

 Mission and Vision

 It’s a painful truth diversity in the Open Source community is worse than diversity in tech overall.
 A study by tech talent site TopTal analyzed active GitHub profiles and found that just 6% of the randomly sampled profiles and 5.4% of profiles with over 10 contributions belonged to women.
 With GitHub profiles a growing part of the hiring process and acknowledging that a diverse community is an effective and innovative one, it is vital we start to move the needle on women in open source.
 Our mission is to promote Open Source contributions by women in tech.
 Our vision is to make Open Source Day the hackathon with the world’s largest gathering of women technologies.